-To enrol at a school, you’ll need to take application forms from the school to the local registry office (Bürgeramt) along with your child’s birth certificate, passport, proof of residency and a medical certificate confirming your child’s good health.
+To enrol at a school, take the application forms from the school to the local registry office (Bürgeramt) along with your child’s birth certificate, passport, proof of residency, and a medical certificate confirming your child’s good health.

 Private schools in Germany

 There are increasing numbers of private schools in Germany.
 Some are run along the same lines as ordinary state primary or secondary schools and are called Erstazschulen.
-They are run by private individuals or groups but are subsidized by the state, which means they are fee paying but the fees are relatively low.
+They are run by private individuals or groups but are subsidized by the state, which means they are fee-paying but the fees are relatively low.
 They still operate within state control and follow the same curricula as state schools.
 Religious schools – Roman Catholic schools, for example – usually fall into this category.
-Pupils don’t necessarily have to follow the religion of the school but do have to respect and adhere to its values and traditions.
+Pupils don’t necessarily have to follow the religion of the school but should respect its’ values and traditions.

-Other private schools are fully independent, which means they set their own curriculum, have small class sizes and generally charge higher fees.
-This category usually includes the international schools in Germany.
+Other private schools are fully independent.
+This means they set their own curriculum, have small class sizes, and generally charge higher fees.
+This category usually includes international schools in Germany.